allegroai/clearml-session/README.md

-This means that if the network connection is unstable, you can refresh the base SSH network tunnel, without breaking JupyterLab/VSCode-server or your own SSH connection (e.h. debugging over SSH with PyCharm)
+This means that if the network connection is unstable, you can refresh the base SSH network tunnel, without breaking JupyterLab/VSCode-server or your own SSH connection (e.g. debugging over SSH with PyCharm)

 ---

 ## ⚡ How to use: Interactive Session

-1. run `clearml-session`
+1. Run `clearml-session`
-2. select the requested queue (resource)
+2. Select the requested queue (resource)
-3. wait until a machine is up and ready
+3. Wait until a machine is up and ready
-4. click on the link to the remote JupyterLab/VSCode OR connect with the provided SSH details
+4. Click on the link to the remote JupyterLab/VSCode OR connect with the provided SSH details

 **Notice!
 You can also**: Select a **docker image** to execute in, install required **python packages**, run **bash script**, pass **git credentials**, etc.